mcuntz/pyjams/README.rst

    * - Function/module
      - Short description
    * - argmax
-     - numpy.argmax, numpy.ma.argmax, and using max for Python iterables.
+     - Wrapper for numpy.argmax, numpy.ma.argmax, and using max for Python iterables
    * - argmin
-     - numpy.argmin, numpy.ma.argmin, and using min for Python iterables.
+     - Wrapper for numpy.argmin, numpy.ma.argmin, and using min for Python iterables
    * - argsort
-     - numpy.argsort, numpy.ma.argsort, and using sorted for Python iterables.
+     - Wrapper for numpy.argsort, numpy.ma.argsort, and using sorted for Python iterables
    * - closest
-     - Index in array which entry is closest to a given number.
+     - Index in array which entry is closest to a given number
    * - const
-     - Physical, mathematical, computational, isotope, and material constants.
+     - Physical, mathematical, computational, isotope, and material constants
+   * - division
+     - Divide two arrays, return 'otherwise' if division by 0
+   * - div
+     - Wrapper for division
    * - elementary_effects
      - Morris measures mu, stddev and mu*
    * - functions
-     - Special functions for testing optimisations, sensitivity analysis, several forms of the logistic function and its derivatives, and other functions to be used with scipy.optimize.
+     - Special functions for testing optimisations, sensitivity analysis, several forms of the logistic function and its derivatives, and other functions to be used with scipy.optimize
    * - morris_sampling
      - Sampling of optimised trajectories for Morris measures / Elementary Effects
    * - screening
-     - Parameter screening using Morris' method of Elementary Effects.
+     - Parameter screening using Morris' method of Elementary Effects
    * - tee
-     - Prints arguments on screen and in file, like Unix/Linux tee utility.
+     - Prints arguments on screen and in file, like Unix/Linux tee utility

 Functions and modules per category
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~